-There is a range of other resources available in the main forced-marriage portal on the Scottish Government website at:
+There is a range of other resources available in the main forced-marriage portal on the Gov.uk website: www.gov.uk/guidance/forced-marriage.

-www.gov.scot/Topics/People/Equality/violence-women/forcedmarriage.

-The UK Government Forced Marriage Unit can be contacted by telephone on 020 7008 0151 or by email at fmu@fco.gov.uk.
+The Forced Marriage Unit can be contacted by telephone on 020 7008 0151 or by email at fmu@fco.gov.uk.

-Further advice and guidance is available from the NASUWT Scotland Centre by telephone on 0131 226 8480 or by email at rc-scotland@mail.nasuwt.org.uk.
+For additional advice and support from the NASUWT, contact the NASUWT Northern Ireland Centre on 028 9078 4480 or by email at rc-nireland@mail.nasuwt.org.uk.